 Our students are active participants in their communities—working on projects that make a real impact while also gaining valuable leadership skills.

 Nothing sets academic learning on the path to meaningful action like hands-on, real-world experiences.

 Each year, our motivated students contribute 30,000 hours of their time working with the homeless, mentoring at-risk youth, and actively building community.
 Those hours intersect with 1,000 leadership opportunities available to students on campus—experiences that are collaborative, inclusive, and inspire positive change.

-From our distinctive programs like the Garthwait Leadership Center and the Center for Public Service to our specialized offerings—such as programs offered through our Entrepreneurship and Social Innovation Initiative (E-SII) or the Office of Experiential Learning—you’ll have plenty of opportunities to challenge yourself, learn new ways of thinking, and unleash your potential.
+From our distinctive programs like the Garthwait Leadership Center and the Center for Public Service to our specialized offerings—such as programs offered through our Entrepreneurship and Social Innovation Initiative (E-SII)—you’ll have plenty of opportunities to challenge yourself, learn new ways of thinking, and unleash your potential.

 Q & A with Sophie Gelling ’21